sawyersieja/sawyersieja/README.md

-# Hello.
+# Hello. 😄

-Welcome to my Github page.
+👋 Welcome to my Github page.

 My name is Sawyer.
-I am a student studying software engineering at California State University San Marcos.
+I am a student 👨‍🎓 studying software engineering 💻 at California State University San Marcos 🏫.

-I enjoy learning, exploring, and collaborating with others.
+I enjoy learning 🧠 exploring 🧭 and collaborating with others 🤝.

-Let's work together and build some cool stuff!
+Let's work together and build some cool stuff! 🛠️

 **Some of the things that interest me:**
-+ Software engineering
++ 🖥️: Software engineering
-+ Communication
++ 🗣️ Communication
-+ Web3
++ 🪙 Web3
-+ Cybersecurity
++ 🚩 Cybersecurity
-+ Helping people.
++ 🤙 Helping people.

 **Achievements:**
-+ Not Another Virtual Hackathon 2023 - Winner $1,500
++ 🏆 Not Another Virtual Hackathon 2023 - Winner $1,500
-+ HackFS2022 - Awarded $5,000 microgrant
++ 🏆 HackFS2022 - Awarded $5,000 microgrant

 **Languages:**
 + C++